-Nineteen stations were sampled for fecal coliform bacteria in the Providence and Seekonk River estuary on August 9th 2017.
+Twenty stations were sampled for fecal coliform bacteria in the Providence and Seekonk Rivers on October 4, 2017.
 Five of these stations were also sampled for Enterococci bacteria.
-A total of 0.57 inches of rain fell during the five days prior to sampling; bacteria counts were relatively good throughout the estuary.
+A total of 1.21 inches of rain fell four days prior to sampling, though the next three days were dry.

 Please note: the results of NBC's fecal coliform and Enterococci monitoring are for informational/research purposes only and are not intended to suggest official state compliance with bathing or shellfishing standards.

 Water Column Clarity